 How Is Olive Oil Made?

-Olive oil is made by crushing the fruit of the olive tree and extracting the oil by mechanical or chemical methods.
+Olive oil is made by crushing the fruit of the olive tree and extracting the oil.
 Both extra virgin olive oil (EVOO) and virgin olive oil are produced via mechanical extraction, which means separating the oil from the fruit in a centrifuge.
 As it’s never heated, these olive oils remain packed with health benefits.

 Regular olive oil and light olive oil are made with a blend of virgin olive oil and refined olive oil.
 (Read more about the different types of olive oil here.)
 Refined olive oil is heated and treated with chemicals to remove any flavor defects.
 As such, these result in a more neutral-tasting olive oil.

-It does not seem to matter what kind of olive plant the olives are from when considering whether olive oil is kosher, as Picual, Barnea, Koroneiki, Souri, and Coratina olives can be used.
+It does not seem to matter what kind of olive plant the olives are from when considering whether olive oil is kosher, as Picual, Barnea, Koroneiki, Souri, Coratina or any other olives can be used.
 In particular, many of the olives used in Israeli olive oil are produced in Galilee, although the trees are remarkably hardy and can grow nearly anywhere, from Bethlehem to Tel Aviv.

 Where Could Contamination Come In?